WebEngage/WEServiceExtension/README.md

 - ### **_Step 2 :_** Integrate WEServiceExtension inside Service Extension

-  There are 2 common methods for integrating a library inside a Content Extension:
+  There are 2 common methods for integrating a library inside a Service Extension:

   ### Note: Choose Either SPM or CocoaPods

-  > _It's recommended to choose either Swift Package Manager or CocoaPods for integrating the library into your Content Extension.
+  > _It's recommended to choose either Swift Package Manager or CocoaPods for integrating the library into your Service Extension.
 Mixing both methods might lead to conflicts or inconsistencies in your project setup._

   ***